 Sotheby’s is going to launch Museum Network for art content created by and about the leading museums from all over the world.
 The antique engraving was found at the flea market in France.
 The Gagosian Gallery failed to pay New York State sales taxes on over $4 million.
 David Bowie’s art collection will be displayed for the first time.
-This is the most talked about fine art news at this moment!
+This is the most talked-about fine art news at this moment!
 So let’s take a closer look at each of them!

 International auction house Sotheby’s launches Museum Network

 The new Sotheby’s digital hub scheduled for August 29 is intended to entice digital natives with unique video content created by such museums as London’s Tate Modern and New York’s Metropolitan Museum of Art.
 Except for these renowned museums, some of the famous institutions founded by private art collectors, including Los Angeles’ Petersen Automotive Museum and Moscow’s Garage Museum of Contemporary Art, will also share their video content through Sotheby’s Museum Network.
-Besides, the auction house is planning to create its own series about world’s leading museums and art collections starting with the 13-part series dedicated to the Duke of Devonshire’s art collection and Chatsworth House.
+Besides, the auction house is planning to create its own series about the world’s leading museums and art collections starting with the 13-part series dedicated to the Duke of Devonshire’s art collection and Chatsworth House.

 Antique engraving by Albrecht Durer was found in France